(Graphic Design by Vick Quezada/Photos by Julian Parker-Burns)

 Xicanx curanderismo, Deep Listening Practice (as taught by Pauline Oliveros), and themes of death, motherlessness, political consciousness, and building community/family underpin the rituals embarked on within this piece.

-A staged reading of Quiero Volver will be performed on Friday, October 20, 2017 at 7:00pm in the Leslie Phillips Theater, Holyoke Community College.
-This performance is free and open to the public, and sponsored by Holyoke Community College, Rensselaer Polytechnic Institute, and Northampton Community Television.
+A staged reading of Quiero Volver was performed on Friday, October 20, 2017 at 7:00pm in the Leslie Phillips Theater, Holyoke Community College.
+This performance raised over $700 for Puerto Rico/Mexico disaster relief, and was sponsored by Holyoke Community College, Rensselaer Polytechnic Institute, and Northampton Community Television.

 Diana Alvarezis the composer, poet, scriptwriter, and documentary videomaker behind Quiero Volver.
 She will perform as lead vocalist, guitarist, and narrator for the performance.